1. WE KNOW OUR STUFF

 Its cargo-carrying capacity therefore makes an e-bike more practical and useful for everyday riding than, say, a nice lightweight acoustic bike, which you might not be inclined to use as a packhorse.

-If you need to carry more than a couple of panniers or one child – we also stock a range of electric cargo bikes – which are great options for both personal and business use.
+If you need to carry more than a couple of panniers or children – we also stock a range of electric cargo bikes – which are great options for both personal and business use.

 Haven’t been on a bike in a while?
 Or is the purpose of cycling enjoyment, rather than getting sweaty and achey?
 That’s where an electric bike comes into its own.
 A leisure trip on local routes or on holiday is infinitely more fun and manageable knowing you have the added boost whenever you need.